Who are the hostages freed by Hamas as part of the ceasefire in Gaza?

 Sagui Dekel Chen, 36

-An Israeli-American, Chen was working outside on his pet project, bus conversions, when militants stormed his kibbutz on Oct.
-7, 2023.
+An Israeli-American, Chen was working outside on his pet project, bus conversions, when militants stormed his kibbutz.
 He instructed his wife, Avital, to hide in the safe room with their two daughters.
 Chen, one of the first people to raise alarm of the infiltration on the kibbutz, was taken captive.

 Avital was seven months pregnant at the time of the attack; she gave birth to a third daughter, Shachar Mazal, in December 2023.